 - Designed to ensure that financial outcomes are appropriately and competitively shared between shareholders, employees and reinvestment in our business. - Designed to be, in aggregate, market comparable with peers in our sector in the context of our performance. - Distributed consciously to differentiate for superior performance (both business and individual) and delivered in line with our risk appetite and regulatory requirements. - Delivered in cash, deferred cash and/or deferred instruments as appropriate.
 Award structures may vary by role and seniority.
 Selected employees may participate in discretionary remuneration awards made under the Company's Discretionary Share Plan subject to the Committee's review and approval.
-Any such awards are delivered in shares or other instruments (as appropriate) and include a personal performance underpin, as appropriate, to ensure there is no payment for poor or below expected performance. - Executive Directors are eligible to receive an award under the Executive Director Bonus Plan and under the Executive Long-Term Incentive Plan, both of which were approved by shareholders at the AGM in May 2023.
+Any such awards are delivered in shares or other instruments (as appropriate) and are subject to malus and clawback provisions. - For grants made under the Company's Discretionary Share Plan, the Committee retains the right to lapse an award (or a portion thereof) if, in the Committee's opinion, vesting of the award would prejudice the Group's ability to maintain a sound capital base, as evidenced by its ability to pay dividends to shareholders for each year ending within the vesting period. - Executive Directors are eligible to receive an award under the Executive Director Bonus Plan and under the Executive Long-Term Incentive Plan, both of which were approved by shareholders at the AGM in May 2023.